Hiring More Staff Won’t Fix Your Kitchen

 How quickly can I see results?

-Many restaurants begin to see improvements within weeks, especially after implementing workflow and prep system changes.
+Most restaurants see improvements within weeks after implementing changes.

 Do I need to reduce staff?